 1. Alarm Analytics

 When you are inundated by alarms, it can be hard to see what is really happening on the network.
 Alarm fatigue can set in when you can’t differentiate big problems from small ones.
-MPA 2.1 introduces Alarm Analytics which learns from your behavior, optimizing and customizing how alarm information is presented to you.
+MPA 2.1 introduces Alarm Analytics which learns from your behaviour, optimizing and customizing how alarm information is presented to you.
 As the system learns from actions like assigning or ignoring an alarm, it begins to prioritize the alarms that are most important to you.
 The outcome is faster identification of critical problems on the network.

 With Alarm Analytics you can :